-Aging and the Body Assignment- Group Assignment: DUE Date TBD 30%
+Aging and the Body Assignment - Group Assignment

 This assignment has a written and presentation component.
-Each student (or group of 1-2 students) will identify the effects of aging on the structure and function of one body system.
+Each group will identify the effects of aging on the structure and function of one body system.
 Students will demonstrate their knowledge and understanding through: